harrietrc/loadimpact-docs/jekyll/_v4/guides/azure-devops-integration.md

 ---
 layout: classic-docs
-title: How to integrate Azure DevOps/Pipelines with LoadImpact/k6
+title: How to Integrate Azure DevOps/Pipelines With LoadImpact/k6
-description: Guide on how to integrate Azure DevOps/Pipelines with LoadImpact 4.0/k6
+description: Guide on how to integrate your Azure DevOps Pipelines with LoadImpact and k6.
+Shift left and automate your load testing in CI/CD.
-categories: [integrations]
+categories: [guides]
 order: 4
+redirect_from: /4.0/integrations/azure-devops-integration/
 ---

 ***